vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 There is nothing I can do to earn salvation; it is a free gift that I receive by grace through faith in His love, His forgiveness, and His victory on the cross.
 The Protestant Reformation brought this marvelous truth to light after centuries of a counterfeit method of salvation focused on works.
 Sadly, however, Protestantism has begun to drift away from its original position.

 In 1999, the Catholic and Lutheran churches issued a *Joint Declaration on the Doctrine of Justification*, which includes this key statement: "By grace alone, in faith in Christ's saving work and not because of any merit on our part, we are accepted by God..."
 Note that "by grace alone" is not the same as "by faith alone."
 While it is true that we are saved by grace, that grace is appropriated by faith&mdash;without faith, there can be no grace.
 The joint statement elevates grace over faith, while the Bible emphasizes faith.
-This difference may not seem significant at first, but it becomes critical when understood in light of Catholic teaching that the Church is the dispenser of grace from the treasury of merit, which includes Christ's good works, along with those of Mary and the saints.
+This difference may not seem significant at first, but it becomes critical when understood in light of the Catholic teaching that the Church is the dispenser of grace from the treasury of merit, which includes Christ's good works, along with those of Mary and the saints.

 ## Are we saved by Christ's saving work?

 Romans 3:25; 5:9; Ep.
 1:7; Col. 1:14; Hebrews 9:22

 The Bible is clear that it's not Christ's saving work that saves us, but His blood.
-His "saving work" is a reference to the treasury of merit, which is then available to be dispensed by the Church to atone for sins.
+His "saving work" is a reference to the treasury of merit, which is available to atone for sins.
 The Bible, however, teaches that it's Christ's blood shed on the cross that saves us because without shedding of blood there is no remission of sins.

 ## What happens once I accept God’s free gift?